Mohammed-Khan-Alphaplus/alphaindex/README.md

 ## Support

 For questions or issues:
-- Email: tools@company.com
+- Email: mohammed.khan@alphaplus.co.uk
-- Internal GitHub Issues

 ## License

 Internal use only.
-All tools are property of the company.
+All tools are property of AlphaPlus.

 ---

-Built with ❤️ by the Dev & QA Teams
 ```

 **Save the file.**